Deep ReLU Networks Have Surprisingly Simple Polytopes: Introduction

-We observe that the current studies on polytopes suffer a critical limit.
-So far, either theoretical or empirical studies only stay at the level of counting the number of polytopes, which is far from a complete characterization of polytopes and the corresponding ReLU network.
-As we know, in a feed-forward network of $L$ hidden layers, each polytope is encompassed by a group of hyperplanes, as shown in Figure \ref{Figure_simplex_measure}(a), and each hyperplane is associated with a neuron.
-The details of how polytopes are formed in a ReLU network are in Appendix \ref{app:computation_polytopes}.
-Hence, any polytope is created by at most $\sum_{i=1}^L n_i$ and at least $n_0+1$ hyperplanes, which is quite a large range.
-Thus, face numbers of polytopes can vary a lot.
-Unfortunately, the existing ``counting'' studies did not accommodate the differences among polytopes. \textit{Can we upgrade the characterization of polytopes beyond counting to capture a more complete picture of a neural network}?
+We observe that current studies on polytopes suffer a critical limit.
+Either theoretical or empirical studies only stay at the level of counting the number of polytopes, which is far from a complete characterization to ReLU networks.
+As we know, in a feed-forward network of $L$ hidden layers, each polytope is encompassed by a group of hyperplanes, and each hyperplane is associated with a neuron.
+The details of how polytopes are formed in a ReLU network are in Supplementary Material.
+Hence, any polytope is generated by at most $\sum_{i=1}^L n_i$ and at least $n_0+1$ hyperplanes, which is quite a large range.
+Thus, the face numbers of polytopes can vary a lot.
+Unfortunately, the existing ``counting'' studies did not accommodate the differences among polytopes.
+Can we upgrade the characterization of polytopes beyond counting to capture a more complete picture of a neural network?